 Ingredients:

-- All-purpose flour: My go-to brand of all-purpose flour is King Arthur Baking, unbleached.
+- All-purpose flour: My go-to all-purpose flour for this and all my recipes is King Arthur Baking brand.

 - Granulated sugar: I add just a little sugar to this loaf to give it a hint of sweetness.